 Once a defendant is sentenced they may qualify for a bond pending appeal.

 The Eighth Amendment and Bail Reform Act, 18 U.S.C. §§ 3141 et seq., “establish a right to liberty [pending appeal] that is not simply discretionary but mandatory,” provided the “defendant can make the required evidentiary showing,” United States Abuhamra, 389 F.3d 309, 318 (2d Cir.
 2004).
 By statute, the defendant “shall” be released pending appeal if: (1) he demonstrates by clear and convincing evidence that he poses no risk of flight and no danger to the community; and (2) the appeal raises a substantial question of law or fact likely to result in reversal or a new trial.
 See 18 U.S.C. §3143(b).
 United States v.
 Chilingirian, 280 F.3d 704, 709 (6th Cir.
-2002) (noting that defendant bears the burden of overcoming statutory presumption of detention).
+2002) (noting that the defendant bears the burden of overcoming the statutory presumption of detention).

 To show that an appeal raises a substantial question of law or fact, the Appellant must persuade this Court that the issue on appeal “is one of more substance than would be necessary to a finding that it was not frivolous.”
 United States v.
 Randell, 761 F.2d 122, 125 (2d Cir.
 1985) (quoting United States v.
 Giancola, 754 F.2d 898, 901 (11th Cir.
 1985)).
 The Court need not go as far as to find that its own rulings are likely to be reversed on appeal, but rather must be convinced that the issue presented by Appellant’s appeal is a “close question or one that very well could be decided the other way.”
 Id. at 900-901.

 The standard for granting bond pending appeal—where there is no risk of flight, no danger to the community, and the appeal is not taken solely for purposes of delay—is whether the appeal presents “a substantial question of law or fact” that, if successful, is “likely to result in reversal or an order for a new trial of all counts on which imprisonment has been imposed.”
 United States v.
 Miller, 753 F.2d 19, 24 (3d Cir.
 1985) (construing 18 U.S.C. § 3143(b)).
+We also file bonds in federal healthcare fraud appeals and medicare fraud cases.

 18 U.S.C. §3143(b)(1) permits this Court to grant an appellant release pending determination of his appeal if it finds (A) by clear and convincing evidence that she is not likely to flee or pose a danger to the safety of any other person or the community if released, and (B) that the appeal is not for the purpose of delay and raises a substantial question of law or fact likely to result in (i) reversal, (ii) an order for a new trial, (iii) a sentence that does not include a term of imprisonment, or (iv) a reduced sentence to a term of imprisonment less than the total of the time already served plus the expected duration of the appeal process.
 See also United States v.
 Clark, 917 F.2d 177, 179 (5th Cir.
 1990).